AcademySoftwareFoundation/rez/src/rez/SOLVER.md

 Solver debugging is enabled using the *rez-env* *-v* flag.
 Repeat for more vebosity, to a max of *-vvv*.

-This output indicates that a phase is starting.
-The number indicates the number of phases that have been solved so far, regardless of how many have failed or
-succeeded:
+### Scope Syntax

+Before describing all the sections of output during a solve, we need to explain the scope syntax.
+This describes the state of a scope, and you'll see it a lot in solver output.

+* `[foo==1.2.0]` This is a scope containing exactly one variant.
+In this case it is a *null* variant (a package that has no variants).

+* `[foo-1.2.0[1]]` This is a scope containing exactly one variant.
+This example shows the 1-index variant of the package foo-1.2.0

+    [foo-1.2.0[0,1]]

+This is a scope containing two variants from one package version.

+    [foo-1.2.0..1.3.5(6)]

+This is a scope containing 6 variants from 6 different package versions, where the packages are all >= 1.2.0 and <= 1.3.5.

+    request: foo-1.2 bah-3 ~foo-1

+You will see this once, at the start of the solve.
+It simply prints the initial request list.

+    merged_request: foo-1.2 bah-3

+You will see this once and immediately after the `request:` output.
+It shows a simplified (merged) version of the initial request.
+Notice here how `~foo-1` is gone - this is because the intersection of `foo-1.2` and `~foo-1` is simply `foo-1.2`.

+    pushed {0,0}: [foo==1.2.0[0,1]]* bah[3.0.5..3.4.0(6)]*

     --------------------------------------------------------------------------------
     SOLVE #1...
     --------------------------------------------------------------------------------

+This output indicates that a phase is starting.
+The number indicates the number of phases that have been solved so far (1-indexed), regardless of how many have failed or succeeded: